syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 Here, the values in each of the selected cells are compared, and a data bar is drawn in each cell representing the value of that cell relative to the other cells in the selected range.
 This bar provides a clear visual cue for users, making it easier to pick out larger and smaller values in a range.

-This can be set and manipulated through IDataBar interface as below.
+This can be set and manipulated using the IDataBar interface as follows.

 {% tabs %}
 {% highlight c# %}